Take Your Ecological Agriculture Education to the Next Level!

 John Kempf & Greg Pennyroyal

-While these principles apply to all crops, our focus in this course will be on fruit and vegetable production.
-John and Greg will cover:
+While these principles apply to all crops, John and Greg’s focus in this course will be on fruit and vegetable production.
+They will cover:

 This course assumes a foundational understanding of soil fertility and crop health, and it’s designed to help you reach new heights in soil and plant performance, building upon the wealth of webinars and resources available online.